bcgov/lucy-web/api/README.md

   ```

 3. **Create a model and an SQL file for the schema.**
+  * If creating a new schema, first create a new (empty) sub-directory inside the "api/api_sources/schema-migration-sql/" directory.
+This sub-directory must exactly match the name you've assigned to the schema.
   * From within the "api/api_sources" directory, run the command `ts-node scripts/schema.manager.ts -s <SchemaName> -m`.
+  * The schema-manager script will generate an SQL file inside the "api/api_sources/schema-migration-sql/<SchemaName>" directory with the code to create and configure the schema's table in the database.
+The schema-manager script also generates a Typescript file inside "api/api_sources/sources/database/models/".
+In some cases, this generated Typescript file may benefit from re-factoring (typically, it contains some unnecessary imports).
   * Add the generated controller and model to the list of exports in [api/api_sources/sources/database/models/index.ts](https://github.com/bcgov/lucy-web/blob/INS-623-ChemicalApplicationSchema/api/api_sources/sources/database/models/index.ts).